 The largest component of net income is net interest income.
-Our principal goal in managing net interest income is to balance the trade-offs between maintaining a moderate market risk profile and ensuring profitability remains competitive.
-Effective risk/ return management requires us to focus principally on the relationships among assets and liabilities that affect net interest income, rather than individual balance sheet and income statement accounts in isolation.
+Our principal goal in managing net interest income is to maintain a low to moderate market risk profile while also ensuring profitability remains competitive.
+Effective risk/return management requires us to focus principally on the relationships among assets and liabilities that affect net interest income, rather than individual balance sheet and income statement accounts in isolation.